Social protection of the business manager

 At the time of the birth or adoption of a child, the manager can benefit from several benefits that will depend on the situation:

-- The duration of the maternity leave ranges from 6 weeks before the expected date of delivery to 10 weeks after delivery.
+• The duration of the maternity leave extends from 6 weeks before the expected date of delivery to 10 weeks after delivery.
 During this period, the manager receives daily rest allowances if she has stopped work for at least 8 weeks.
-Where 2 children were previously born, maternity leave extends from 8 weeks before the expected date of delivery to 18 weeks after delivery.
+If 2 children have been born previously, maternity leave is extended from 8 weeks before the expected date of delivery to 18 weeks after delivery.

-- She may be entitled to a daily allowance if she worked at least 150 hours in the 90 days preceding the stoppage of work or had paid contributions for at least 6 months before the date of pregnancy.
+• She may be entitled to a daily allowance if she worked at least 150 hours in the 90 days preceding the stoppage of work or contributed for at least 6 months before the date of pregnancy.
 The daily allowance is equal to the amount of the executive's daily income up to €104.02 per day.

-- The leader benefits from a child care leave of 112 days maximum in case if he adopts alone or of 137 days if he adopts in couple.
+• The leader benefits from a child care leave of 112 days maximum in case if he adopts alone or of 137 days if he adopts as a couple.
 In the case of multiple births, the time limit increases to 154 and 186 days respectively.

-- He can benefit from a daily allowance rest period if he has worked at least 150 hours during the 3 calendar months or 90 days preceding the arrival of the child.
-They must also have been affiliated for at least 6 months before the child's arrival.
+• He can benefit from a daily allowance rest period if he has worked at least 150 hours in the 3 calendar months or 90 days preceding the arrival of the child.
+He must also have been affiliated for at least 6 months before the arrival of the child.
 The amount of the daily allowance shall be equal to his daily income up to €104.02 per day.

-The manager must pay social security contributions for at least 6 months on the presumed date of delivery or adoption to receive such benefits.
+The manager must pay social contributions for at least 6 months on the presumed date of delivery or adoption in order to receive such benefits.

 To learn more about the maternity insurance of the employee-equivalent manager, you can consult the dedicated dossier on the website Ameli.fr.
 To learn more about the daily allowances you can consult the dedicated sheet on the website Ameli.fr.